 2. Protection Against Insects & Dirt

-If you have ever ridden a fast downhill without glasses, you know how annoying it is.
-In the best-case scenario, the wind causes you to start tearing.
+If you have ever ridden fast downhill without glasses, you know how annoying it is.
+In the best-case scenario, the wind causes you to start tearing up.
 In the worst-case scenario, a fly flies into your eye.
 As a result, you lose balance and crash.

-But, the protection does not end here.
+But the protection doesn’t end there.
 Insects can be unpleasant, even on flats.
-Especially in the summer months when it is warm and they are the most active.
+Especially in the summer, when it’s warm, they’re the most active.

 PRO TIP: If you want to take off your glasses during a ride, use air vents in your bike helmet or jersey collar.
 Your glasses will be easily accessible in these places, so you can put them on when needed.